OmarElgabry/miniPHP/README.md

 CAPTCHAs are particularly effective in preventing automated logins.
 Using [Captcha](https://github.com/Gregwar/Captcha) an awesome PHP Captcha library.

 #### Block IP Address<a name="block-ip"></a>
 Blocking IP Addresses is the last solution to think about.
-IP Address will be blocked if the same IP failed to login multiple times(>=10) using different credentials(emails).
+IP Address will be blocked if the same IP failed to login multiple times using different credentials(>=10).

 ### Database<a name="database"></a>
 PHP Data Objects (PDO) is used for preparing and executing database queries.
 Inside ```Database``` Class, there are various methods that hides complexity and let's you instantiate database object, prepare, bind, and execute in few lines.